ankenyr/jellyfin-smartplaylist-plugin/README.md

 - Document all operators that are valid for each property.
 - Explore creating custom property types with custom operators.
 - Once Jellyfin allows for custom web pages beyond the configuration page, explore how to allow configuration from the web interface rather than JSON files.
+- Add ability to provide sorting method for playlists

 ##Credits
 Rule engine was inspired by [this](https://stackoverflow.com/questions/6488034/how-to-implement-a-rule-engine "this") post in Stack Overflow.